ajaxxxxxxxx/ajaxxxxxxxx.github.io/_05GeneralGameplayGuides/Vampire.md

 description: How to Become a Vampire
 ---

+## **Shoutout to Seldalore**
+- He is the original author of the mod and walked me through the changes needed to make this mod work specifically how I was looking for it to.
+If you've got the time give him an endorsement on his [Wasteland Vampirism](https://www.nexusmods.com/newvegas/mods/79669?tab=files&BH=2) mod and check out his other mods [here](https://www.nexusmods.com/newvegas/users/459172)

+## General Features of the Vampirism Mod

+- Living creatures will have Blood in their inventory on death.
+- Taking the Fresh Blood instantly hydrates and heals. (used upon acquiring)
+- Fresh Blood scales with the Medicine skill.
+- Normal Blood Packs you find in the Wasteland won't do.
+It must be fresh. (see optional files)
+- Food and drink have no positive effect on appetite.
+- The more dehydrated you become, the more feral (increased damage, decreased damage resistance).
+- Sunlight can be fatal.
+Be cautious when waiting outdoors.
+Especially at higher stages.
+- While taking shelter from the sun, any accumulated RADs will shed, but dehydrate you faster while it does.
+= While not in combat or in the sun, your health restores, but will also dehydrate you faster.
+- The weather is much more agreeable for a vampire in D.C. compared to the desert.
+But don't let that stop you.

 ## Specific Vampiric Affects (Spoilers Ahead)

 {: .warning}
 > Becoming a Vampire is permanent.
 Once you have accepted these abilities at the end of the "Blood Ties" questline you will be a Vampire for the rest of your playthrough.
 Before going down this path it is pertninent that you do not make this decision hastily

-### **Shoutout to Seldalore**
-- He is the original author of the mod and walked me through the changes needed to make this mod work specifically how I was looking for it to.
-If you've got the time give him an endorsement on his [Wasteland Vampirism](https://www.nexusmods.com/newvegas/mods/79669?tab=files&BH=2) mod and check out his other mods [here](https://www.nexusmods.com/newvegas/users/459172)

 ### **Constant Benefits of Vampirism**
 - Water breathing